mxagar/linux_nvidia_egpu/README.md

 # Optionally, if we have models in different places, we can use:
 # export OLLAMA_MODELS=/usr/share/ollama/.ollama/models
 # export OLLAMA_MODELS=~/.ollama/models
 ```

+Then, we can use the Ollama API running on the Ubuntu machine from our Macbook:

 ```bash
 # Get the models we have available